ncase/anxiety/scenes/act1.md

 `Game.OVERRIDE_TEXT_SPEED = 1.5;`

 {{if _.fifteencigs}}
-b: All you ever do is cry in a corner and worry about how loneliness is as deadly as 15 cigarettes a day.
+b: All you ever do is cry in a corner about how loneliness is as deadly as 15 cigarettes a day.
 {{/if}}

 {{if _.seppuku}}